stevavoliajvar/stop_cloudflare/PEOPLE.md

 </summary>

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=cloudflare&f=live).
+(Too many to read)

+"Your captcha is totally unusuable on a mobile browser (Samsung Internet).
+Yes, it spans out of the screen, and it's not scrollable.
+The website access is totally blocked to me." by @[sebsauvage_net](https://twitter.com/sebsauvage_net/status/1256195972436295682)

 "For anyone having issues accessing the repo from the UK you will need to use a vpn as cloudflare is blocking access from the UK for some reason." by @[F2P_Gamer](https://nitter.net/F2P_Gamer/status/1233417591512805376)